We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Producer

-In 1975 Grattan was faced with a choice: follow the route of serious musicians and go full time or, as he says, get a "proper job."
-An ad in the New Zealand Herald got 300 applicants, and Grattan was one of the lucky three to start work at TVNZ.
+In 1975 Grattan was faced with a choice: follow the route of serious musicians and go full-time or, as he says, get a "proper job."
+An ad in The NZ Herald seeking staff for the country's new second television channel, TV2, got 300 applicants.
+Grattan became one of the lucky three to start work at TVNZ, where he could put his musical background to use.

 But entertainment was Grattan's love and in 1982 he was given the task of creating a new pop show.
-Shazam! was born and was fronted by the young Phillip Schofield.
-Peter produced the show for four years and made videos for the likes of Dave Dobbyn and the Mockers.
+Shazam! was fronted by the young Phillip Schofield, featuring local talent, live performances, and international music videoes.
+Grattan produced the show for four years and made videos for the likes of Dave Dobbyn and the Mockers.
 In 1984 he produced the Enz With a Bang specials chronicling what was then the last Split Enz tour.

 Grattan then moved to Florida, working for multimedia company Comcast Cable as a producer and account executive, helping independents develop local programming.